 2. Service of documents

 After which, the same documents must be served personally on the Defendant or the Defendant’s lawyers through E-Litigation.
-However, if service on the Defendant fails after two attempts or the Plaintiff is not aware of the Defendant’s exact whereabouts in Singapore, the Plaintiff can apply for substituted with the Court, in order to notify the Defendant of proceedings via post to the Defendant’s last known address or even newspaper advertisements.
+However, if service on the Defendant fails after two attempts or the Plaintiff is not aware of the Defendant’s exact whereabouts in Singapore, the Plaintiff can apply for substituted with the Court, to notify the Defendant of proceedings via post to the Defendant’s last known address or even newspaper advertisements.
 The Plaintiff can also apply for dispensation of service, that is, not to serve the documents on the Defendant at all.
 Substituted or dispensation of service will inevitably prolong proceedings by about another 4 weeks.

 3. Entering an appearance